What Is ADHD? A Clear Guide for Adults in Calgary

 1. Genetics

-ADHD tends to run in families, with around 35% of children with ADHD having a parent or sibling who also has the condition.
-It’s common for adults to seek their own ADHD assessment after a child’s diagnosis, recognizing similar struggles with attention, organization, or emotional regulation.
-Adults may also recognize ADHD traits in a parent who was easily overwhelmed, inconsistent, or emotionally reactive.
+ADHD tends to run in families, with around 40% of children with ADHD having a parent or sibling who also has the condition².
+It’s common for adults to seek their own ADHD assessment after a child’s diagnosis, recognising similar struggles with attention, organisation, or emotional regulation.
+Adults may also recognise ADHD traits in a parent who was easily overwhelmed, inconsistent, or emotionally reactive.

 2. Brain Differences

-Brain imaging studies show that certain areas of the brain develop more slowly or are smaller in people with ADHD.
+Brain imaging studies³ show that certain areas of the brain develop more slowly or are smaller in people with ADHD.
 There are also lower levels of the brain chemicals dopamine and norepinephrine, which help regulate attention, motivation, and emotion.
 In some cases, brain injuries from trauma or illness can result in ADHD-like symptoms.
-You can learn more about this in my blog ‘ADHD and the Brain’.

 3. Environmental Factors